dankogai/swift-grabbag/README.md

 swift-grabbag
 =============

-A grab bag of swift codes
+A grab bag of swift codes.